-Popular across global historical restoration works, Dry Ice Cleaning is regularly used in historic church restoration projects, aging marble statues, fire damaged buildings from the turn of the century, manuscript and document restoration and many more.
+Dry Ice Cleaning is regularly used in historic church restoration projects, ageing marble statues, fire damaged buildings from the turn of the century, manuscript and document restoration and many more.

-Dry Ice Cleaning is a completely dry process which breaks the dirt on the surface of the object while decontaminating.
-It is a highly efficient process which means it significantly reduces labour costs and the gets the work done up to 80% faster than traditional cleaning methods
+Dry Ice Cleaning is a completely dry, moisture free process which lifts the contaminants on the surface of the objects.
+It is a highly efficient process which significantly reduces labour costs and work is completed up to 80% faster than traditional cleaning methods.

 Watch us in action

 - Non-abrasive, gentle process

 - Thoroughly cleans hard to reach, tight areas